 - Rather than using bubble wrap, packing peanuts, or foam, you could use old newspapers or sales papers.
 Just go by a local grocery store on the last day of a sale, and ask if you can have their leftover sales papers for packing materials.

 - If you want to go the more traditional route, chose the green colored packing peanuts at the packing supply store.
-They are made of a biodegradable plastic from renewable materials, like corn starch.
+Producers make them out of a biodegradable plastic from renewable materials, like corn starch.

 - Or, best yet, double-duty your packing!
 You already have to pack up your towels, sheets, and pillows, so just use them for padding.
 When you pack up the kitchen, uses the dishtowels to cushion the glasses.
 Again, going green saves you time and effort!

 Lastly, think about the move itself.
 While you cannot easily control whether the movers use bio-diesel in their trucks, or whether they have a lead foot, you can control the amount of stuff they have to carry, and therefore have an impact on the truck’s fuel consumption.
 Rather than packing and moving a bunch of things you don’t want, why not take the time to declutter?
-Go through your closets and donate clothes you never wear, old furniture you have been dreaming of replacing, and the 5 crock pots that have been hiding in the garage since you got married and opened all the wedding gifts.
+You can go through your closets and donate clothes you never wear.
+In addition, you can donate old furniture you have been dreaming of replacing and the 5 crock pots that you have been hiding in the garage since you got married and opened all the wedding gifts.
 Hold a yard sale to fund the move, or donate these items to your favorite charity and use it for a tax write off at the end of the year.